Bassam0Ashraf/Reservation_Software_Testing/README.md

    - CU_console_run_tests();

 ### 2️⃣ Build the Project
-Just build the project after saveing the mode selected and run it
+Just build the project after saving the mode selected and run it